 What is a SOC 1 Report

-Service Organization Control 1, better known as SOC 1, is a type of audit report designed to provide an assessment of the internal control systems employed by a service organization.
+System and Organization Controls 1, better known as SOC 1, is a type of audit report designed to provide an assessment of the internal control systems employed by a service organization.
 These controls are specifically related to the organization’s services that are likely to be relevant to their clients’ (user entities’) financial reporting.

 Developed by the American Institute of Certified Public Accountants (AICPA), a SOC 1 audit is performed under the SSAE 18 (Statement on Standards for Attestation Engagements No. 18) guidelines.
 The objective of the audit is to instill confidence in the user entities and their auditors about the service organization’s control environment, particularly focusing on the design and operating effectiveness of these controls.